 Chairman Blaine Edmo - Mr. Edmo has served for seven terms on the Council in the capacity as Chairman to council member.
 Edmo is currently the district representative of Ross Fork district.
 Edmo graduated from Blackfoot high school and attended the University of Idaho and Idaho State University.
 He has obtained a Paralegal certification from Oakland, California and has an official Horse Racing Official certification.
 Edmo’s areas of focus range from tribal courts, water rights, treaty rights, natural resources, jurisdiction, protection and preservation of tribal land base, tribal economic diversity, public safety, language preservation, tribal history and improvement of health care for our community.

 Prior to serving council, Mr. Edmo worked as a Tribal Prosecutor, Trial Judge, Chief Judge and Court Administrator for various tribal governments ranging from the Shoshone-Paiute, the Te-moak band, the Fort McDermitt Tribe and Fallon band all of Nevada, the Northern Ute of Fort Duchesne in Utah, and the Jicarilla Apache in New Mexico.
 Mr. Edmo was raised in Ross Fork district by his parents Kesley and Maxine Racehorse-Edmo.
 In his spare time, Blaine enjoys the outdoors sports such as hunting and fishing, he also enjoys pari-mutuel horse racing.
-Blaine has one daughter, December Ariwite and two grandchildren and is a lifelong resident of Ross Fork district.
+Blaine has one daughter, December Ariwite and two grandchildren.
 Blaine can be reached by email at email@example.com

 Tyler serves as the Tribes’ representative on the following committees: the Environmental Protection Agency’s (EPA) Regional Tribal Operations Committee (RTOC), the Tribal Science Council (TSC) which is under the umbrella of Environmental Protection Agency (EPA) to further tribal environmental objectives and to protect our ecosystems for future generations, as well, Tyler is an active member of the Upper Snake River Tribes Foundation (USRT) that consists of some of the Snake River Tribes.
 Tyler is the proud dad of one daughter and resides in the Fort Hall district.
 Lee Juan can be reached by email at firstname.lastname@example.org